|

-Spur blight lifecycle Spur blight is spread by spores on wind, rain, and irrigation water.
-These spores are released each time wet weather occurs, even if that wet weather is your garden hose.
-If that infected water falls on or near young canes, newly forming buds, leaves, wounds, or stoma, infection can occur.
-Once inside, this disease spreads throughout the plant, overwintering in the lesions.
+Spur blight lifecycle Spur blight spores travel in wind, rain, and irrigation water.
+These spores are released each time wet weather occurs, even if that wetness is your garden hose.
+Infected water that lands on or near young canes, newly forming buds, leaves, wounds, or stomas, can result in infection.
+Once inside, this disease spreads throughout the plant, overwintering inside the lesions.
 How to manage spur blight Proper sanitation and pruning methods will go a long way toward preventing spur blight on your beloved raspberries.
-In late winter or early spring, before new canes emerge, remove all dead, diseased, or weak canes and put them in the trash, rather than the compost pile.
-Be sure to keep canes properly spaced for good air flow, and train them up trellising that allows canes to dry quickly and to make it easier for you to water your raspberry plants at ground level.
-You should also keep weeds away, as they complete for water and nutrients and reduce air flow around the canes.
-Unless a soil test has indicated a genuine need for fertilizer, avoid feeding your raspberries.
+In late winter or early spring, before new canes emerge, remove all dead, diseased, or weak canes and put them in the trash rather than the compost pile.
+Keep canes properly spaced for good airflow, and train them up trellising to allow canes to dry quickly.
+It makes watering your raspberry plants at ground level easier, too.
+Keep weeds away, as they compete for water and nutrients and reduce airflow around the canes.
+Unless a lab-based soil test has indicated a need for fertilizer, avoid feeding your raspberry plants when spur blight is a problem.
 The presence of too many nutrients causes plants to produce an abundance of vulnerable tissue.
 As always, only buy certified, disease-free plants and place new plants in quarantine.
-In the case if severe infection, fixed copper or lime sulfur treatments may reduce lesion size and control internal infection if applied when new shoots are 8-10” long.
-Believe me when I tell you that it is far easier to prevent spur blight than to treat it.
-And raspberries are worth the effort.
+In the case of severe infection, fixed copper or lime sulfur treatments may reduce lesion size and control internal infection, but only if applied when new shoots are 8-10” long.
+Spur blight is easier to prevent than treat.
+And raspberries are worth the effort. |

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.